iflymissions/missions/src/data/about.md

 # Some history about me

-- Experienced professional since 2005 in the field of aircraft engineering
+- Experienced professional since 2005 in the field of Aerospace

 - Ten+ years’ experience in program, project, and vendor management